007ash/Green-Route/README.md

 # Green-Route
 GreenRoute – Carbon Optimized Travel Planner

+# Problem Statement
+Traditional route planner optimize for shortest distance or time, not carbon emissions.
+The project aims to predict C02 emissions for different routes and recommend the most eco-friendly route.
+# Overview
 This project is a web application designed to help users find the most carbon-efficient travel routes.
 It uses machine learning to predict CO₂ emissions based on various factors such as distance, vehicle type, speed, traffic conditions, weather, and temperature.

 ## Features
 - Predicts CO₂ emissions for different travel routes.
 - Provides a user-friendly interface for inputting travel parameters.
 - Displays detailed route information and model input data.
+- Recommends the most eco-friendly route based on predicted emissions in the map.

 ## Technologies Used
 - Python